-The follow examples may help you to judge the eligibility of your project.
+The following examples may help you to judge the eligibility of your project.
+What we would support: Case Study 1

 The Community Kitchen

 A community identifies the need for a lunch club through talking to users of the community centre and other residents.
 This kitchen could also be used for weddings and other functions, therefore making the overall facility more sustainable.
 The Hall does not have a commercial grade kitchen.
 Funding could be used to purchase equipment and the installation of the kitchen.
 The fund could also support the training of volunteers and marketing of the club itself.
 Support for marketing the newly installed kitchen could also be provided.
 The lunch club would cover its costs and generate additional income through appropriate charging which would allow for future investment in replacement equipment.